jonwraymond/nginx-ingress/README.md

 # nginx Ingress Controller with Public IP

 Assume you have a bare metal Kubernetes cluster on prem.
 One of the challenges is to make the pod available to public network.
-Most common and easy one is to use NodePort as well as upfront load balancer, which needs another layer of maintenance.
-Furthermore, as the nubmer of services grows, there will be performance issue related the iptables filter based mechanism.
+Most common and easy solution is to use NodePort as well as upfront load balancer, which needs another layer of maintenance.
+Furthermore, as the nubmer of services grows, there will be performance issue related to the iptables filter constraints.

 This repo provides a solution to implement [Nnginx Ingress controller](https://github.com/nginxinc/kubernetes-ingress) with [Multus-CNI](https://github.com/intel/multus-cni) so a public IP will be attached to the Ingress directly.
-Please refer to above two modules for better understanding of the tehnoclogies involved.
+Please refer to above two modules for better understanding of the detail technologies involved.
 Here I focus on more about how to set it up.

 ## Install Multus-CNI